 1. Know the content that you have

-The most fundamental point is to understand the lay of the land.
+The first point is to understand the lay of the land.
 In other words, know what content you have and the data – like visitor numbers for each post.

 In this way, you’ll understand what your most important content is, and the least.
 You’ll then be able to focus your attention on the posts that need care.

 A top tool for that is Google Analytics.
-Here’s a report showing some of our most visited posts from organic search this year.
+Here’s a report showing some of our most visited posts from organic search.
 By looking at these figures, we know what content is most important and should be kept up-to-date.

 Another angle to look at content from is links.
 Your posts getting linked to are also worth attention.
 The easiest way to get this data is through Google Search Console’s ‘Links’ report.